idblr/ndi/README.md

 # Index of Concentration at the Extremes (Krieger) #
 # ------------------------------------------------ #

-# Five Indices of Concentration at the Extremes based on Feldman et al. (2015) and Krieger et al (2016)
+# Five Indices of Concentration at the Extremes based on Feldman et al. (2015) and Krieger et al. (2016)

 ice2020DC <- krieger(state = "DC", year = 2020)